Mimicmi/JSF_irc_2019/README.md

 # JSF_irc_2019
 Server NodeJS &amp; ExpressJS also using EJX for real chat application.
-Discord like for Epitech Project !
+Discord like for Epitech Project using websocket!

 ## NPM
 Install dependencies by running the following command